-Here, Camp Pacific Director, Oli, shares what a typical day is like at our flagship camp.
-You can see that it’s action-packed and full of great activities!
+Take a closer look at a typical day in our flagship camp and you can see that it’s action-packed and full of great activities!

 A Day in the Life